 Furthermore, the precise direct determinations of s, c and b densities with measurements of the impact parameter of their decays, will put the treatment of heavy flavours in PDF analyses on a new level.
-The need for the phenomenological introduction of the f_s factor will disappear and the debate on the value of fixed and variable heavy flavour schemes will be settled.
+The need for the phenomenological introduction of the f_s factor will disappear and

-5 It is expected that real LHeC data, and also the inclusion of further information such as $F{\rm L}$, will certainly lead to a quite different optimal parameterisation ansatz as was used in the present analysis.
+5 It is expected that real LHeC data, and also the inclusion of further information such as $F{\rm L}$, will certainly lead to a quite different optimal parameterisation ansatz than was used in the present analysis.
 Though, it has been checked that with a more relaxed set of parameters, very similar results on the PDF uncertainties are obtained, which justifies the size of the prospected PDF uncertainties.